Natural Remedies for Vertigo

 - vestibular rehabilitation – a special exercise programme that encourages your brain to adapt to the abnormal messages sent from your ears

-The symptoms of vertigo can be barely noticeable or so severe that the loss of balance prevents you from perfoming everyday tasks.
+If you’re looking for natural remedies for vertigo then you’re in the right place.
+The symptoms of vertigo can be barely noticeable or so severe that the loss of balance prevents you from performing everyday tasks.
 Depending on the cause, an episode of vertigo may last several seconds, minutes, hours or days.
 If you have vertigo, your surroundings will appear to be moving vertically or horizontally, or you may feel that you’re spinning.

 Attacks of vertigo can develop suddenly and last for a few seconds or they may last much longer.
 If you have severe vertigo, your symptoms may be constant and last for several days, making normal life very difficult.